roberto-buratti/Lastminute/README.md

 ##### 3. **Refresh**

-This button, just refresh the list from the server and redraws anything (I noticed that randomly the server stops responding...
+This button just refresh the list from the server and redraws anything (I noticed that randomly the server stops responding...
 I'm sure this is wanted 😉).

 ***Important***: Normally, the server call is really fast (obviously, since it is mocked!).
 I added 1000ms delay just to let the user see the visual effects.
 An activity indicator is shown while refreshing and all the interactors are disabled.